lost-egg/lost-egg.github.io/charms/resistance.md

 Keywords:

-- **Autonomic:** This Charm may be used even when you're unconscious or otherwise unable to act.
+- **Unconscious:** An effect with this keyword can be activated while asleep or incapacitated.

 ## Essence 1